blues/app-accelerators/accelerator-archive/13-tool-usage-cycle-tracking/README.md

 ### Configuring the ProductUID

-There are two ways to configure the ProductUID created in the Notehub setup above - either using the in-browser terminal to send a request to the Notecard, or by editing the firmware source code.
+There are two ways to configure the ProductUID created in the Notehub setup above - either using the In-Browser Terminal to send a request to the Notecard, or by editing the firmware source code.
 For more details on what the ProductUID is and how it set it please see [this guide](https://dev.blues.io/notehub/notehub-walkthrough/#finding-a-productuid).

-#### Using the In-browser terminal
+#### Using the In-Browser Terminal

 1. Connect the Notecarrier to your computer using a micro USB cable.
-2. Launch the in-browser terminal at [blues.dev](https://dev.blues.io/terminal/)
+2. Launch the In-Browser Terminal at [blues.dev](https://dev.blues.io/terminal/)
 3. Click the "USB Notecard" button under "Connect a Notecard".
 4. Select the Notecard to connect to and click "Connect".
 5. The terminal will display the firmware version of Notecard.